SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 ### Language settings

-The language in which the user interface of Analytics Builder is shown depends on your user settings in Cumulocity IoT.
+The language in which the user interface of Analytics Builder is shown depends on your user settings in {{< product-c8y-iot >}}.
 See [Getting Started > User options and settings](/users-guide/getting-started/#user-settings) in the *User guide* for more information.

-If Cumulocity IoT or the browser is set to a language that is currently not supported by Analytics Builder, the user interface is shown with the default language, which is English.
+If {{< product-c8y-iot >}} or the browser is set to a language that is currently not supported by Analytics Builder, the user interface is shown with the default language, which is English.

 ### First Steps: Creating your first model

 This topic gives a brief overview of how to add and design a new model, and how to view its output.
 It is not intended to be a comprehensive description of the full range of possibilities provided by Analytics Builder.
 Therefore, explanations are kept to a minimum.
 For more detailed information, see the remainder of this documentation.

-The steps below require that a device has already been registered in Cumulocity IoT.
-Preferably, this is a device which is already sending measurement values to Cumulocity IoT.
-This can be, for example, a smartphone on which the Cumulocity IoT Sensor App has been installed \(see [Cumulocity IoT Sensor App](/users-guide/sensor-app/) in the *User guide* for detailed information\).
+The steps below require that a device has already been registered in {{< product-c8y-iot >}}.
+Preferably, this is a device which is already sending measurement values to {{< product-c8y-iot >}}.
+This can be, for example, a smartphone on which the {{< product-c8y-iot >}} Sensor App has been installed \(see [{{< product-c8y-iot >}} Sensor App](/users-guide/sensor-app/) in the *User guide* for detailed information\).

 The model that you add will contain three blocks:

 -   An input block which receives measurement values from a device.
 -   A block that calculates the mean of the measurement values over time.
--   An output block that sends the calculated mean values to Cumulocity IoT's Device Management application so that they can be viewed there.
+-   An output block that sends the calculated mean values to {{< product-c8y-iot >}}'s Device Management application so that they can be viewed there.

 When you have completed all steps below, your model will look similar to the following: